BoDeKeersmaeker/tetris-ai/README.md

 # Introduction
 Tetris looked like the perfect game to test a powerfull machine learning ai.
 The goal of this project is to test the vaibility of machine learning in a realy basic tertis game.
-The project will consist of 3 main parts: making the tetris game, researching how en what kind of machine learning to use, implementing the machine learning into the game.

 # Design/implementation
 ## The making of my tetris game
 First thing on the todo list is decide to use a game engine or to make it completely from scratch.
 I decided that using unity is the best option because of the ease of use and I can finish the game way faster in unity.
 To keep it simple I just made block prefabs of al the tetris blocks.
-Then I made a block script that lowers them down. once they reach the bottom they get added to a static grid and disabled.
+Then I made a block script that lowers them down. once they reach the bottom they get added to a static grid and are disabled.
 If a block moves down onto the grid grid it also get added to the grid and disabled.
 Then I made a spawner script that gets called by the block and spawns a new one every time one gets disabled and 1 time at the start of the game.
 Finaly every time a block gets placed a check is run to see if there is a row.
 If there is a row it is deleted and all block above it are moved down.

 ![](/Images/tetrisWorks.gif)

 ## Reasearching machine learning
 After a bit of research I found a document [Here](https://melax.github.io/tetris/tetris.html) about using reinforcement learning for tetris.
 After a few hours trying to understand it I still couldn't grasp anything usefull written there so I kept looking.
-Then I found a unity package [Here](https://github.com/Unity-Technologies/ml-agents) that made using machine learning easy to use in unity. ml-agents cna use 2 type of machine learning PPO(Proximal Policy Optimization) or SAC(Soft Actor Critic).
+Then I found a unity package [Here](https://github.com/Unity-Technologies/ml-agents) that made using machine learning easy to use in unity. ml-agents can use 2 type of machine learning PPO(Proximal Policy Optimization) or SAC(Soft Actor Critic).
 I decided to use PPO bacause PPO is more suited for a where it has to make al lot decisions continuously.
 SAC is more suited for boardgames with a slower pace.
 I is also less stable.

 ## implementing machine learning